- Animal Products: dairy

-Given limited marketing resources, (time and funding), which marketplace (local sourced retail grocery store chains or local, well-established farmer’s markets) returns the largest economic value to small dairy farmers?
+Given limited marketing resources, (time and funding), which marketplace (local sourced retail grocery store chains or local, well-established farmer’s markets) returns the largest economic value to small farmstead dairy farmers?

 Solving this problem is important because farm sustainability depends upon profitability.
 Farmers have limited resources and are searching for maximum profits.
 Knowing this information would mean farmers could direct their marketing efforts toward those venues that lead to higher profits.

 - Time/Season (Saturdays and Sundays: April 1 – September 30th)

-- Products demo-ed were the same
+- Products demo-ed will be the same

-Times/dates of Demos
+Times/dates of Demo-ing

 - Every Saturday and Sunday

 - 2 people on Saturday (Retail store/farmer's market)/2 people on Sunday (Retail store/farmer's market – 4 demos per week.

 Project objectives from proposal:

 - Determine which marketplace (local sourced retail grocery store chains or local, well-established farmer’s markets) returns the largest economic value to small farmstead dairy farmers.